NSW Food Festivals

 The town of Woolgoolga celebrates the agricultural bounty produced by its rich-red soils along with blues and roots music at the annual Blues and Berries festival.
 The free one-day event includes a line-up of great Australian blues bands and artists as well as market stalls selling local berry produce.
 Put up your hand to enter the pie-eating competition.

-The annual Oysters in the Vines Seafood and Wine festival in Port Macquarie is a kick-back-and-relax kind of affair.
+The annual in Port Macquarie is a kick-back-and-relax kind of affair.
 Set amid the charming vineyards of Cassegrain Wines, which features a children’s corner in the cellar door, the festival celebrates the terrific trifecta of oysters, seafood and fine wine.

 Young is home to the National Cherry Festival.
 Now in its 70th year, the festival includes competitions such as pip spitting, cherry-pie eating, speed cherry-picking and the crowning of the Cherry King and Queen.
 Expect fireworks, live music and a street parade in addition to the market stalls selling everything from cherry pickles to cherry jam.